microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-01.md

 **Bonus Challenge:** Have the team present to the Tailspin Toys board their platform of choice and why.
 Include milestones if confident.

-**NOTE:** This challenge will require licenses to complete the challenge using trials
+**NOTE:** This challenge will require licenses to complete the challenge using a trial account.
+For more information on creating a trial account, see the `TenantSetup.pdf` in the `Resources.zip` file provided by your coach.

 ## Success Criteria